Professor, Oboe Wind & Percussion Division

 B.M.
 North Carolina School of the Arts; M.M., SUNY-Stony Brook

 Mark Hill has earned a wide reputation as an oboe and English horn soloist, chamber musician, orchestral player, recording artist and teacher.
-In the symphonic world he has been invited to perform with the New York Philharmonic, the National Symphony, the Los Angeles Chamber Orchestra, the San Diego Symphony, the Orchestra of the Academy of St.-Martins-in-the-Fields, Orpheus, the Mostly Mozart Orchestra and the Orchestra of St. Luke's.
+In the symphonic world he has been invited to perform with the New York Philharmonic, the National Symphony, the Los Angeles Chamber Orchestra, the San Diego Symphony, the New Jersey Symphony, the Orchestra of the Academy of St.-Martins-in-the-Fields, Orpheus, the Mostly Mozart Orchestra and the Orchestra of St. Luke's.
 He was a member of the New York Chamber Symphony for fifteen years.
 Currently he is Principal Oboe of the National Philharmonic.

 His extensive chamber music experience includes collaborations and appearances with such artists as the Chamber Music Society of Lincoln Center, the Guarneri String Quartet, the New York Woodwind Quintet, the Bach Aria Group, the Mendelssohn String Quartet, Claude Frank, Paula Robison, and the Aspen Wind Quintet.
-He has appeared with Chamber Music Northwest and is currently on the performing faculty of the Yellow Barn Chamber Music Festival in Vermont.
+He has appeared at Chamber Music Northwest and is currently on the performing faculty of the Yellow Barn Chamber Music Festival in Vermont.
 He was for 23 years a member of the Sylvan Winds in New York City.

-Mr. Hill is associate professor at the University of Maryland School of Music, and he has also served on the faculty of Ithaca College, the Mannes College of Music, Columbia University, and the State University of New York at Purchase.
+Mr. Hill is full professor at the University of Maryland School of Music, and he has also served on the faculty of Ithaca College, the Mannes College of Music, Columbia University, and the State University of New York at Purchase.